SpicyBananaUI/StableDiffusionDestopApp/README.md

 - The Python virtual environment should NOT be committed to version control
 - Make sure to update requirements.txt when adding new Python dependencies

+## Known Bugs

+- Issues with CUDA support not properly working with certain versions of torch/numpy, CUDA is currently unoptimized, CPU utilization is a viable alternative for now.
+- Frequent timeouts for long prompts.